dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * In Visual Studio
   * In the Debug output window when debugging.
-  * In the ASP.NET Core Web Server window
+  * In the ASP.NET Core Web Server window.
-* In the console window when the app is run with `dotnet run`
+* In the console window when the app is run with `dotnet run`.

 Logs that begin with "Microsoft" categories are from ASP.NET Core framework code.
 ASP.NET Core and application code use the same logging API and providers.

 ## ILogger and  ILoggerFactory

 The <xref:Microsoft.Extensions.Logging.ILogger%601> and <xref:Microsoft.Extensions.Logging.ILoggerFactory> interfaces and implementations are included in the .NET Core SDK.
-They are also available in NuGet packages:
+They are also available in the following NuGet packages:

 * The interfaces are in [Microsoft.Extensions.Logging.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/).
 * The default implementations are in [Microsoft.Extensions.Logging](https://www.nuget.org/packages/microsoft.extensions.logging/).

+<a name="lcat"></a>

 ## Log category